Balcerowicz Plan: The plan

 In late December the plan was approved by the International Monetary Fund.
 The IMF's support was especially important because the national debt in various foreign banks and governments reached an amount of US$42.3 billion (64,8% of GDP) in 1989.
-The IMF granted Poland with a stabilization fund of US$1 billion and an additional stand-by credit of US$720 million.
-Following this the World Bank granted Poland additional credits for modernization of exports of Polish goods and food products.
+The IMF granted Poland a stabilization fund of US$1 billion and an additional stand-by credit of US$720 million.
+Following this, the World Bank granted Poland additional credits for modernization of exports of Polish goods and food products.
 Many governments followed and paid off some of the former Communist debt (about 50% of the sum of debt capital and all cumulated interest rates to 2001).